-James Frazier's practice is concentrated in the area of ERISA and employee benefits.
-A large part of his practice is devoted to advising clients with respect to the application of ERISA's fiduciary standards and prohibited transaction provisions to their activities in transactional and regulatory matters.
-He regularly advises financial services firms with respect to the structuring of investment vehicles and other investment products (including complex structured products and derivatives) offered to employee benefit plans and entities deemed to hold the assets of such plans and routinely advises financial services firms in connection with the provision of services (e.g., investment management and brokerage services) to such plans or entities.
+James regularly advises financial services firms with respect to the structuring of investment vehicles and other investment products, including complex structured products and derivatives, offered to employee benefit plans and entities deemed to hold the assets of such plans.
+He routinely advises financial services firms in connection with the provision of services, such as investment management and brokerage services, to such plans or entities.
 James also advises clients regarding issues that arise under ERISA and the Internal Revenue Code in the context of corporate transactions.
 He also routinely represents clients before the U.S. Department of Labor's Employee Benefits Security Administration.

-Ranked by Chambers USA as a leading lawyer, James was praised for his ERISA experience and clients noted that he is a good technical lawyer who is very plugged-in to the industry and recognized to be helpful in complicated projects .
-James has also been selected to The Best Lawyers in America as one of the nation's leading lawyers in ERISA law.
+Recognized by Chambers USA as a leading lawyer, James was praised for his ERISA experience and clients noted that he is thoughtful, has a great practical approach and is very helpful in giving us a sense of where we are in the pack.
+James has also been recognized in the 2016 edition of The Best Lawyers in America as one of the nation's leading lawyers in ERISA law.

 Prior to entering private practice, James was a Pension Law Specialist with the U.S. Department of Labor, where he spent extensive time working with the fiduciary provisions found in, and prohibited transaction exemptions issued under, Title I of ERISA.